AccessCodeLib/ACLibImportWizard-PackageTest/README.md

 # ACLib Import Wizard: Package Test
-Only for testing packages (will be deleted)
+Only for testing packages (repository will be deleted)

+These packages can be used to import code modules, Access forms or reports with the [ACLib Import Wizard](https://github.com/AccessCodeLib/ACLibImportWizard).

 ## Package structure
 ```